-Nathan decided to add in a few extra toys from home.
-One of those toys was a neon golf ball.
-Micaela and Nathan have both enjoyed diving for items this summer so I knew it had to be for diving.
+Nathan decided to add in a few extras from home.
+One of those extras was a neon golf ball.
+Micaela and Nathan both really enjoyed diving for items that summer so I knew it had to be for diving.

 Towards the end of the day, the neon golf ball was buried in the lake.
 The kids searched high and low.
 Jonathan searched for it also.
 The golf ball was nowhere to be found.
 Nathan and Micaela walked away defeated and discouraged.

-We all thought the golf ball was lost forever.
+It seemed so impossible to find the golf ball.
 It was buried 40 yards from the shore of Lake Michigan.
-The next morning, Jonathan brought some of his tools along to aid in the search for the neon golf ball.
+The next morning, Jonathan brought some of his work tools along to aid in the search for the neon golf ball.
 When we arrived at the beach, we headed to the exact spot on the sand which was marked with a forgotten Frisbee.

-Jonathan used his tools to shift things in the water.
+Jonathan used his work tools to shift things in the water.
 The kids dove under many times but didn’t come up with the ball.
 After quite some time, cheers irrupted.
 “We found the golf ball!!”
 It was a very exciting time for our family, especially the older kids.
-We rejoiced and praised God!
+We rejoiced and praised God.

 This is one moment I will never forget.
-The look on the kids face is forever imprinted into my mind.
+The look on the kid's face is forever imprinted in my mind.
 It was a look of pure joy!
-A look of victory.
+It was also a look of victory.
 When Micaela and Nathan came to the beach that day, they didn’t know if they would find the golf ball.
 They understood how impossible it was.

 That morning at the beach, I felt challenged.
 Do I come to God with all my cares and worries no matter how impossible it may seem?
 Or do I try to work it out in my own way?